wcaraza/chefrecommends/README.md

 If you have a restaurant this application is for you!!

-The application management support restaurants! displays a list of menus to your customers, shows pictures of meals, places orders, synchronize your system information.
+The support management restaurant-application displays a list of menus to your customers.
+In addition, shows pictures of meals, takes orders, synchronize your system information, and more.

 ![alt tag](http://3dmovil.com/archivos/images/placeit.png)